Tellybelly/Tellybelly/README.md

 Welcome to my Coding Journal!
 This is where I will track my growth into becoming a data analyst and a better coder.
 - I am fully aware that my journey here is still a work in progress, but I believe that I've made a good connection with this new skill.
 - P.S.
 My profile is open for criticism and recommendations to help me improve my coding skills.
-- Current Skillset: 🐍 Python &  📈 Tableau
+- Current Skillset: 🐍 Python, 📈 Tableau, SQL, R, & NLP

 Other Facts About Me:

--  🌱 Coming Soon (May 2021): "The Sheer Joy of Coding"
+-  🌱 Coming Soon (May 2022): "The Sheer Joy of Coding"

 -  🌎 Marketing Intern at Raise Green (Doing passion projects using Python)